aregtech/areg-sdk/README.md

 ## Examples[![](./docs/img/pin.svg)](#examples)

-There are various [examples](./examples/) to demonstrate features of the AREG framework.
+There are various [examples](./examples/) to demonstrate features of the AREG SDK.
 The examples are listed in the [examples/README.md](./examples/README.md) document.

 ---